5 of the best places to see the Northern Lights in Europe

 1. Tromsø, Norway

 The Northern Lights can be seen best when you’re away from the light pollution coming from the city.
-This four-hour sledding trip will take you deep into the mountains to look for the shimmer of the Northern Lights.
+This Northern Lights chase tour will take you to the most scenic places to look for the shimmer of the Northern Lights.

 Tip: If you’re in Tromsø between the last week of January and the first week of February, head to the annual Northern Lights Festival – a celebration of international music and dance.